upper waypoint

 Jump straight to:

-How does daylighting work, if I’m trying to park my car?
+How does daylighting work if I’m trying to park my car?

 Daylighting is the practice of preventing cars from parking near crosswalks in order to make people using crosswalks more visible to drivers — thereby reducing the chance a person gets hit by a car.

-California’s daylighting law makes it illegal to “stop, stand, or park” a vehicle within 20 feet of any unmarked or marked crosswalk or within 15 feet of any crosswalk where a curb extension is present.
+California’s daylighting law makes it illegal to “stop, stand or park” a vehicle within 20 feet of any unmarked or marked crosswalk or within 15 feet of any crosswalk where a curb extension is present.

 A diagram with cars and a grey road.

 Crucially, the daylighting law only prohibits parking next to a crosswalk on the “approach side” of an intersection.
 Confused?
 Imagine you’re driving a car down a regular two-way street.
-Daylighting would prohibit you from parking in the spot immediately before the crosswalk, as you approach the intersection.
-But the law would not prevent you from parking in a spot directly after that crosswalk as you are exiting the intersection — because a car parked in such a spot doesn’t impair the ability of people crossing the street there to see a car coming towards them, and vice versa.
+Daylighting would prohibit you from parking in the spot immediately before the crosswalk as you approach the intersection.
+But the law would not prevent you from parking in a spot directly after that crosswalk as you exit the intersection — because a car parked in such a spot doesn’t impair the ability of people crossing the street there to see a car coming towards them, and vice versa.

 If you’re still having trouble picturing the kinds of parking spots that daylighting applies to, imagine yourself as a pedestrian trying to cross a super-busy street, taking your first nervous steps into a crosswalk that doesn’t have a traffic light.
-Is there a car parked directly on your left that you’re having to peek around, to see if any drivers are racing up the street in your direction?
+Is there a car parked directly on your left that you’re having to peek around to see if any drivers are racing up the street in your direction?

 If so, that’s the exact parking spot that daylighting now makes illegal.